Paradise HSBB Teams Play for 1st Time Since California Wildfires

 The Paradise High School girls basketball team is about to play their first game since the Camp Fire.
 Every girl on the roster except one lost her home.
 Here they are linking hands with rival Chico High before tip-off. https://t.co/NMxyyaea0l

 Monday's games also served as fundraiser for the Paradise High Athletic Program.
-Bobcats girls' head coach Sheila Craft told Stephanie Schmieding of Action News Now that getting back on the basketball court could help provide a much-needed distraction for her team.
+Bobcats girls head coach Sheila Craft told Stephanie Schmieding of Action News Now that getting back on the basketball court could help provide a much-needed distraction for her team.

 "This group of girls is just one big family," Craft said.
 "This season is something they'll have for the rest of their lives.
 In the devastation, there is a light and there's something for us to look forward to."